 (2.)
 Requiring such employee to participate satisfactorily in a drug abuse assistance or rehabilitation program approved for such purposes by a Federal, State, or local health, law enforcement, or other appropriate agency.

 - Making a good faith effort to continue to maintain a drug-free workplace.

 In summary, the drug-free workplace common rule requires that ONLY direct recipients of Federal awards certify they will comply with the drug-free workplace common rule.
 There is no dollar threshold for certification.

 This certification must be submitted prior to recommendation for or against an award.
-The Department of Justice's (DOJ) codification of the government-wide common rule for restrictions on lobbying, 28 CFR Part 69, provides guidance on requirements that recipients shall meet in order to receive Federal funds.
-(See also discussion on Lobbying; Part III: Post-Award Requirements, Chapter 16: Unallowable Costs).
+U.S. Department of Justice's (DOJ) codification of the government-wide common rule for restrictions on lobbying, 28 CFR Part 69, provides guidance on requirements that recipients shall meet in order to receive Federal funds.
+(See also discussion on Lobbying; Part III: Postaward Requirements, Chapter 16: Unallowable Costs).

-The following restrictions on lobbying are applicable to all recipients and subrecipients (in addition to the restrictions imposed by recent revisions to 18 U.S.C.
-Sec §1913).
+The following restrictions on lobbying are applicable to all recipients and subrecipients (in addition to the restrictions imposed by recent revisions to 18 United States Code [U.S.C.]
+1913).
 Interim Final Guidance for New Restrictions on Lobbying was published in the Federal Register in December 1989.
 The Lobbying Disclosure Act of 1995 included amendments that have an impact on the guidance provided in 1989.
-Per 31 USC 1352, the restrictions on lobbying are as follows:
+Per 31 U.S.C.
+1352, the restrictions on lobbying are as follows:

 - Each person who requests or receives from an agency an initial Federal contract, award, or cooperative agreement (including subcontracts, subawards, and contracts under cooperative agreements) exceeding $100,000 shall file with that agency a certification regarding lobbying.
 The certification shall be submitted to the agency making the award.
 Each person is certifying that: